Erlanger Western Carolina Hospital

-Erlanger Western Carolina Hospital is a hospital located in Murphy, North Carolina certified by the United States Department of Health and Human Services.
-Erlanger Murphy Medical Center is the only hospital west of Bryson City and Franklin.
+Erlanger Western Carolina Hospital (EWCH) is a hospital located in Murphy, North Carolina certified by the United States Department of Health and Human Services.
+It is the only hospital in the state west of Bryson City and Franklin.
 The hospital is licensed for 191 beds.
 Of the 191 beds, 120 are nursing home beds, 57 are general beds, and 14 are beds for patients with Alzheimer's disease.

 It is affiliated with Erlanger Health System, based in Chattanooga, TN.
-In January 2019, Erlanger renamed the facility, "Erlanger Western Carolina Hospital."
+After acquiring the hospital in 2018, Erlanger renamed the facility from its original name "Murphy Medical Center" to "Erlanger Western Carolina Hospital."

 Quality ratings

 Much hospital quality information exists in the HealthGrades website concerning this hospital.
 HealthGrades shows twelve quality indicators; these are rated as one star, three stars and five stars.
 This hospital scored as follows: